Site icon QSSV.net

 Videos in the “most viewed” category happen to see 50 percent of the videos featuring more than one instances of smoking, vaping, and drug use.
 The total views for all these videos stand at 39.5 billion.

-One of the lead researchers, Kristin Knutzen, had stated that they do not conclude if videos which depict smoking and were more popular just because the artists are performing and using these devices on-screen, but these videos did, however, have a higher view on sites such as YouTube.
+One of the lead researchers, Kristin Knutzen, had stated that they do not conclude if videos which depict and vaping were more popular just because the artists are performing and using these devices on-screen, but these videos did, however, have a higher view on sites such as YouTube.
 It may simply be because YouTube is a more popular website compared to the other sites.

-Several popular and R&B artists have become some of the leading ambassadors for some products and firms.
-Many of these artists have also entered the enterprise themselves, and use their own music videos as platforms for promotions.
+Several popular and R&B artists have become some of the leading ambassadors for some and firms.
+Many of these artists have also entered the vaping enterprise themselves, and use their own music videos as platforms for promotions.
 Some examples could be seen whereby DJ Khaled promotes his own “KandyPen” in his music videos, while SnoopDog has his own line of and dry-herb devices.
 American rapper A$AP Rocky has also partnered with KandyPen and is promoting his own brand through his songs and videos.

 There have been growing concern over the influence which these depictions have on underage viewers, seeing as most mature adults are not one to watch music videos often.
-Future regulation in order to properly address this is necessary, as we do not want to vape to again be demonized for this reason.
-It is true that many teens and minors are the ones who are watching all these popular music videos, and may just as well be the one exposed and influenced to take up or drug use at a young age.
+Future regulation in order to properly address this is necessary, as we do not want to to again be demonized for this reason.
+It is true that many teens and minors are the ones who are watching all these popular music videos, and may just as well be the one exposed and influenced to take up vaping or drug use at a young age.

 Similar Posts: